 Turn Your Call Center into a Digital Engagement Center

-The main purpose of traditional phonathons was to solicit as many donations as possible using mass outreach, a little conversation, and even with less of a focus on true relationship fostering with alumni.
+The main purpose of traditional phone fundraising campaigns was to solicit as many donations as possible using mass outreach and a little conversation.
+The problem with this approach was that it wasn’t focused on true relationship fostering with alumni.

 In an attempt to be efficient and resource-savvy, old-school phonathons targeted a large audience of donors using the “quantity over quality” approach.

 However, Digital Engagement Centers (DECs) have rightfully evolved to reflect how we respond to and create relationships with our alumni.

 This next level of communication encompasses all the channels we discussed in the previous section and combines them into a strategically driven approach.
 In other words, you can nurture and engage your constituents effectively and consistently by implementing cadences — another sales tactic that allows you to follow up with your donors and move them through different stages of the giving process.

 For instance, you can have a cadence consisting of multiple touchpoints involving different communication channels to get a constituent to pledge or make a gift at their own pace.
 Then, once they donate, you move them to another cadence with the purpose of staying top of mind.